That helpless feeling… it’s horrible, isn’t it?

 Search the internet for big businesses that are relevant to the topics you want to blog about.
 Find companies that are making money, that sell a product or service you understand to a market you can empathise with.
 Then check out their blog.

-- If they have a blog that already rocks, send a quick email to introduce yourself as a freelance blogger in their field.
+- If they have a blog that already rocks, rejoice — this is the best scenario.
+Don’t assume that because their blog is brilliant, that means they don’t need any other writers!
+Send a quick email to introduce yourself as a freelance blogger in their field.
 Hit the right note in this email and the next time they’re hiring, they’ll think of you before they advertise the job to your competitors.

 So, about hitting the right note.
 This is so important, it deserves to be listed as a separate item: